demitry/az-900/UdemyAZ900.md

 So there are ways of creating some complicated multiple subscriptions in groups and blueprints allows you to have some standards across all of these subscriptions.

 ### Azure Policy [64]

+- assign rules to a resource group
+- assign rules to the entire subscription
+- evaluate compliance to those groups

+- "every virtual machine must have Azure backup daily."
+- Assign this policy to a resource group or to a subscription
+- every VM in this scope must have a backup

+Example of Built-In Policies

+- Require SqlServer 12
+- Allowed Locations
+- Allowed VM SDKs
+- Apply tag and its default value
+- Not allowed resource type

+There are literally thousands of built-in policies,

+And you have the option of creating your own custom policies.

+Can create custom policy using JSON definitions

 ### DEMO: Azure Policy [65]
 ### Resource Locks [66]
 ### Microsoft Purview [67]